Belgian Tervuren in an Apartment

 Can a Belgian Tervuren live in an apartment?
 This is a challenging combination — high energy and large size mean your Belgian Tervuren will need extensive daily exercise outside the apartment.
 Not ideal but possible with dedicated effort.

-With a typical weight of 45-75 lbs and lifespan of 12-14 yrs, the Belgian Tervuren requires thoughtful care tailored to their specific breed characteristics.
+Weighing around 45-75 lbs and lifespan of 12-14 yrs, the Belgian Tervuren benefits from care tailored to its physical and behavioral profile.
 Below you'll find the key information organized by topic.

 Space Requirements

 Understanding breed tendencies equips you to anticipate needs, even as individual personalities vary.
-Belgian Tervurens with high energy levels need consistent outlets for their drive and enthusiasm.
+The high-energy profile of Belgian Tervuren calls for consistent physical and mental outlets; occasional effort will not absorb it.

 - Size: large (45-75 lbs)